Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Introduction

 \section{Introduction}

-Human–robot collaboration has become a fundamental capability for autonomous systems in real-world missions such as healthcare, manufacturing, and disaster response~\cite{zhang2021ideal, hauptman2023adapt, berretta2023defining}.
-AI agents are expected to function as human-like teammates that are capable of communication, understanding, and cooperation, instead of simply being tools that amplify human capabilities or generate human-like responses~\cite{xu2024applying, fang2024coordinate}.
-In these scenarios, effective performance relies not only on the autonomy of the robot but also on its ability to reason and comply with human intentions and commands~\cite{lockwood2022review}.
-However, open-world human-robot joint planning often faces significant challenges from uncertainties: task-relevant factors (e.g., object properties, instruction semantics, and human intent) are often ambiguous, obscure, or partially observable, creating knowledge gaps that can alter transitions, constraints, and goals within the deployed environment, and thus degrade planning quality if ignored or handled improperly~\cite{zhao2025seeing, aghzal2025survey}.
+Human–robot collaboration has become a fundamental capability for autonomous systems in real-world missions such as healthcare, manufacturing, and disaster response~\cite{berretta2023defining}.
+AI agents are expected to function as human-like teammates that are capable of communication, understanding, and cooperation, instead of simply being tools that amplify human capabilities or generate human-like responses~\cite{fang2024coordinate}.
+However, open-world human-robot joint planning often faces significant challenges from uncertainties: task-relevant factors (e.g., object properties, instruction semantics, and human intent) are often ambiguous, obscure, or partially observable, creating knowledge gaps that can alter transitions, constraints, and goals within the deployed environment, and thus degrade planning quality if ignored or handled improperly~\cite{aghzal2025survey}.

+A robot that can only listen and act is poorly equipped to close these knowledge gaps: it may misground an ambiguous instruction, plan over false assumptions, or duplicate its teammate's effort.
+Asking targeted clarification questions resolves such uncertainty before the robot commits to a plan.
+Yet dialogue is not free: each query consumes human attention and interrupts execution, so an effective teammate must know \emph{when to ask, what to ask, and when to stay silent}.
+Nor is spoken language the only channel: human motion itself carries rich intent information that a robot can read without imposing any interaction cost.
+We therefore treat explicit clarification dialogue and implicit cue reading as two complementary channels on a single communication spectrum, and design a joint planning system that exploits both.